-There are necessary precautions we recommend when considering how to approach activities and programs during the fall semester.
-These guidelines will be revisited for spring 2021 based upon state, local and University recommendations as the status of the pandemic continues to evolve.
+Saint Louis University recommends the following precautions when considering how to approach activities and programs on campus.
+These guidelines will be revisited as needed based upon state, local and University recommendations as the status of the pandemic continues to evolve.

 Reducing the spread of COVID-19 is the main reason for limits on in-person gatherings at this time.
 Health and safety, as well as local city orders, require us to avoid large gatherings and reduce the numbers of people in close proximity to one another.
 The result is significant limits on in-person activities including:

 - Reducing the number of people participating in indoor, in-person social gatherings

 - Requiring individuals to wear masks and remain at least six feet apart while with others

 - Reducing the number of in-person meetings and events taking place on campus this semester.

 In practical terms, the safeguards we have put in place, as well as recommendations and orders from local, state and federal health officials, mean we simply do not have as much available space for in-person activities as we typically do.
 We have limited indoor space on campus due to reduced room occupancies (with social distancing), the need to hold classes in event spaces, and the need for as much unscheduled, drop-in space across campus as possible (where students can study, eat, and participate in online classes).
 For instance, the requirement to maintain social distancing in classrooms has greatly impacted available space on campus, which is why the University adopted the Interim Classroom Space Prioritization policy.

 Similarly, social distancing requirements in the dining halls and the library mean we need to make other indoor spaces available to students for eating, studying and participating in online classes.
 We have designated many classrooms and other spaces that are not being used for classroom instruction as drop-in space for students to use for these activities.

 These spaces will have new occupancies posted to assure that social distancing is maintained.
 In order to assure these spaces are available for all students this semester, they may not be reserved.